Rapid Response

 Funds should be committed and project activities completed within six months of the date that CERF disburses funds (CERF disburses funds directly to a recipient agency’s headquarters).

 In situations where agencies expense funds before CERF disburses funds, the agency may request an earlier disbursement date.
-However, this date must not be six weeks prior to CERF’s intended disbursement date and should not be before the emergency actually occurs.
+Up to six weeks prior to CERF’s intended disbursement date and should not be before the emergency actually occurs.